PJ64/python_scripts_for_aws/s3/README.md

 **Parameters**

-profile_name - name of the AWS profile that you want to authenicate with.
+profile_name: name of the AWS profile that you want to authenicate with.

-bucket_name - name of the S3 bucket where you want to put an object.
+bucket_name: name of the S3 bucket where you want to put an object.

 **Usage**